TechnitiumSoftware/DnsServer/APIDOCS.md

 - `tsigKeys` (optional): A pipe `|` separated multi row list of TSIG key name, shared secret, and algorithm.
 Set this parameter to `false` to remove all existing keys.
 Supported algorithms are [`hmac-md5.sig-alg.reg.int`, `hmac-sha1`, `hmac-sha256`, `hmac-sha256-128`, `hmac-sha384`, `hmac-sha384-192`, `hmac-sha512`, `hmac-sha512-256`].
 - `defaultRecordTtl` (optional): The default TTL value to use if not specified when adding or updating records in a Zone.
 - `preferIPv6` (optional): DNS Server will use IPv6 for querying whenever possible with this option enabled.
 Default value is `false`.
+- `udpPayloadSize` (optional): The maximum EDNS UDP payload size that can be used to avoid IP fragmentation.
+Valid range is 512-4096 bytes.
+Default value is `1232`.
 - `enableLogging` (optional): Enable this option to log error and audit logs into the log file.
 Default value is `true`.
 - `logQueries` (optional): Enable this option to log every query received by this DNS Server and the corresponding response answers into the log file.
 Default value is `false`.
 - `useLocalTime` (optional): Enable this option to use local time instead of UTC for logging.
 Default value is `false`.